Everyday tire break in tips

 Just like a new pair of hiking boots, you wouldn't want to go on a long or strenuous hike without breaking them in for optimal comfort and feel.
 The same can be said of your new tires.
 And doing so will allow your investment to safely last you for many miles to come.

-Any other questions about breaking in your new tires, please give us a call or visit your local America's Tire store.
+Any other questions about breaking in your new tires, please give us a call or visit your local America's Tire store and we'll get you taken care of.